primeqa/primeqa/primeqa/qg/README.md

 ## Pipeline
 <img src="../../docs/img/tableqg_pipeline.png" width="500" class="center">

 The above pipeline shows the pipeline for generating questions from a table.
-PasageQG follows a similar pipleine, except SQL generator over a table is replaced by Answer Sampler over a passage which tries to sample answer token(s) from the given passage and then generate questions having those answer(s).
+PasageQG follows a similar pipleine, except the SQL generator over a table is replaced by the Answer Sampler over a passage which tries to sample answer token(s) from the given passage and then generate questions having those answer(s).

 Before continuing below make sure you have PrimeQA [installed](../../README.md#Installation).